-We have a small (new) permaculture farm in central-southern France, which is a work-in-progress, as are the farm buildings.
-Our daughter Everleigh has just turned one, so we are looking for a few extra pairs of hands to help with the renovation work, farm work, babysitting and helping around the house.
+We have a small farmhouse in central-southern France, which is a work-in-progress, as are the farm buildings.
+Our eldest daughter Everleigh is nearly two-and-a-half and Iris is nearly 4 months old, so we are looking for a few extra pairs of hands to help with the renovation work, farm work, babysitting and helping around the house.
 We are located about 20 minutes from Tulle, the nearest town, and the nearest bakery is about 4km away.
 We are in the department of Correze, which is known as the "Green Country"; there are lots of trees and the countryside is undulating - very scenic for cycling and walking/running, which suits us as we are keen trail runners and triathletes.
 There are also lakes nearby which we often visit to swim.

 Help with Eco Projects

 Help around the house

 We eat a predominantly plant-based diet and don't support factory or industrial farming, and we try to eat locally-produced food whenever possible.
 We expect workawayers to respect this stance during their stay.
 We speak English (native), Japanese (native and near-native), French (near-native and intermediate) and Spanish (beginner), so guests could practise any of these languages.
 Workawayers would also have the opportunity to learn about renovation and/or permaculture, and spend time in a lovely part of France.
 On our farm we grow raspberries, blackcurrants, blueberries (plants are only in their early stages) and most fruit and vegetables that are compatible with our climate.
 This year we are also starting to raise chickens and bees.
 We have a dog; Bruce (German Shepherd), who is very friendly.

 We are not looking for people who are necessarily experts (we are certainly not experts ourselves), but people who are interested in our project, able to think on their feet, and willing to get in and give a hand, whatever the task may be.
 Possible tasks may include: eco-renovation of an old stone building, mulching, weeding, brushcutting, collecting firewood, and general help around the house.
 We expect Workawayers to work 4-5 hours per day.